atom/atom/docs/upgrading/upgrading-your-package.md

 ### Upgrading classes extending any space-pen View

-The `afterAttach` and `beforeRemove` hooks have been replaced with `attached` and `detached` and their semantics have been altered. `attached` will only be called when all parents of the View are attached to the DOM.
+The `afterAttach` and `beforeRemove` hooks have been replaced with `attached` and `detached`.
+The `attached` method semantics have changed: it will only be called when all parents of the View are attached to the DOM.
+The `detached` semantics have not changed.

 ```coffee
 # Old way